A thrill and a delight to have you back with us here at the Limbaugh Institute for Advanced Conservative Studies.

 I don't think it's designed to stimulate anything but the Democrat Party.

-It's designed to repair the power losses from the 90s forward of the Democrat Party and to entrench this party for quote-unquote eternal power, like Franklin Delano Roosevelt did with his New Deal.
+It's designed to repair the power losses from the 90s forward of the Democrat Party and to entrench this party for quote-unquote eternal power like Franklin Delano Roosevelt did with his New Deal.

 Now, we have Keynesian economists that believe government spending on shovel-ready projects of all kinds, infrastructure, schools, roads, bridges.

-That's the best way, they think, to stimulate our staggering economy.
+That's the best way they think to stimulate our staggering economy.

-There are just as many supply side economists who make an equally persuasive case that tax cuts are the surest and quickest way to create permanent jobs and cause an economy to rebound and recover.
+There are just as many supply-side economists who make an equally persuasive case that tax cuts are the surest and quickest way to create permanent jobs and cause an economy to rebound and recover.

-The Heritage Foundation can provide those figures from the administrations of JFK, who cut taxes major, from Ronald Reagan, who cut taxes and George Bush.
+The Heritage Foundation can provide those figures from the administrations of JFK, who cut taxes major, from Ronald Reagan, who cut taxes, and George Bush, the 43, who also cut taxes.

 The blueprint is there.